[h] CPCU 551 – Module 5

 [q] Output policy

 [a] A type of specialty policy that combines all or most of the property coverages a commercial organization needs.
-Does provide liability coverage.
+Does not provide liability coverage.

 [q] Property covered under Output policy